hollandjake/McTest/README.md

 - [x] The method's conditions are automatically parsed and intrumented
 - [x] Test data generation is fully automated with use of an evolutionary algorithm
 - [x] The test suite is written into JUnit Java code that can be compiled separately and run
-- [ ] Automatic multiple critia test requirement generation
+- [x] Automatic coverage critia test requirement generation
 - [x] Coverage level is automatically computed and reported